 First Universalist Parish of Chester was organized in 1798 as the First Restoration Society of Chester, sharing a meetinghouse with the Congregationalists.
 When that building was destroyed by fire in 1841, the Society arranged to rebuild on the present site, in 1845, in the architectural style of Chester’s Stone Village.
 The Stone Village is listed in The National Register of Historic Places.
 In 1871, The name — First Universalist Parish of Chester — was adopted.
 Today, our church building houses our active community and also services at the location for private and public community events and weddings.

 Open Google Maps

 Weddings & Events

-Our worship space and downstairs basement meeting area may be rented for weddings and other events.
+Our worship space and downstairs Fellowship Hall may be rented for weddings and other events.
 If you would like more information about our space and pricing, please feel encouraged to contact us.